(updated December 2024)

 Paradoxically, Diell overcomes readers’ loneliness by drawing them into her worldwide circle of sister readers.

-While some of Fledging’s language is appropriately quick and clipped, other writing is lyrical: Diell calls trouble sleeping “indecision insomnia.”
-Here’s her comment on the egg that has just come out of her bleeding body: “a white moon blinks back at me from a sea of red.”
+While some of Fledging’s language is appropriately quick and clipped, other writing is lyrical: Diell calls trouble sleeping “indecision insomnia” and she describes the egg that just came out of her bleeding body as “a white moon blinks back at me from a sea of red.”
 Her relief when she comes to a decision is a “great exhalation dispersing like dandelion seeds on the breeze.”

 I imagine that Jennifer Flynn’s Wild Egg, Emma Gannon’s Olive, and Sheila Heti’s Motherhood make room on my bookshelf to welcome Rose Diell’s superb Fledging.
 I imagine the four authors, with their four heroines, laughing and telling stories after readers have gone to bed.